 Welcome!
-This is a post that covers in great detail the differences between Windows Azure Web Sites and Windows Azure Web Roles.
+This is a post that covers in great detail the differences between Windows Azure Web Sites and Windows Azure Web Roles (azurewebsites.net vs cloudapp.net).
 It was first written a couple of days after Web Sites was first released, but I have been keeping it up to date as changes to Web Sites are announced.
 There is a change log of updates at the bottom of the post and I have struck out content that becomes out of date over time.
-There is also an “official” Microsoft post that gives a similar comparison, but with less detail and it’s not quite as comprehensive that you can also refer to.
+There is also a good official Microsoft post that gives a similar comparison, but not quite as comprehensive that you can also refer to.

 The Windows Azure Training Kit has a slide with a really nice overview of the three options for deploying web applications in Windows Azure (note: Virtual Machines are outside the scope of this post):